Search for gamma-ray emission from the Coma Cluster with six years of Fermi-LAT data: Discussion

 The above considerations lead to the lower limit $L(>100\,\mev)\sim1\times 10^{41}\,\mathrm{erg\,s^{-1}}$ on the combined galactic and extended \gr emission from Coma.
-Based on this estimate the predicted {\it minimal} \gr flux is at a level that is an order of magnitude lower than our deduced upper limit, and only a factor of a few lower than the median flux sensitivity.
-This sensitivity is mainly governed by two factors other than the improvements due to Pass 8 that collectively add to an improved background determination: the detected (and thus modeled) discrete sources observed by \emph{Fermi}, i.e., the 3FGL, and the model for the Galactic and isotropic \gr foreground emission.
-Moreover, the very interesting indication for a residual cluster emission, when contrasted with our predicted minimal levels of emission from known sources, implies that the Coma cluster continues to be a well motivated target for continued searches.
-This is further supported by the fact that the extrapolated sensitivity of our analysis to 10 years of LAT exposure is roughly in line with current estimates of secondary models invoking turbulent reacceleration of seed electrons to account for the measured radio halo \citep{Brunetti:2007aa,Brunetti:2012aa}.
+Based on this estimate the predicted {\it minimal} \gr flux is at a level that is an order of magnitude lower than our deduced upper limit.
+Aside from the instrument response functions, the measurement sensitivity is mainly governed by two factors: the detected (and thus modeled) discrete sources observed by \emph{Fermi}, i.e., the 3FGL, and the model for the Galactic and isotropic \gr foreground emission.
+Moreover, the residuals found in this work may be the first indication of cluster emission which could become more significant with further observations.

-However, even if the exposure of the object could be doubled by the end of the \fermi\ mission, at least in the context of the analysis techniques presented here, the expected significance will remain too small for a confident detection of Coma in \grs.
+The extrapolated sensitivity {(given by the median expectation from blank fields, scaled to a longer exposure time)} of our analysis to 10 years of LAT exposure is {comparable to recent predictions of diffusion models of CR protons with turbulent reacceleration of leptonic secondaries \citep{Brunetti:2011aa,Brunetti:2012aa}}.
+However, even if the exposure of the object could be doubled by the end of the \fermi\ mission, at least in the context of the analysis techniques presented here, it appears unlikely that Coma will be significantly detected in the LAT data given the current results. {This forecast, based upon the enhanced sensitivity of Pass 8 and a comparison to blank fields, is in agreement with the conclusions of \citet{Zandanel:2014aa}, who found no indications of residual emission ($TS\sim0$) in an analysis of 5 years of Pass 7 reprocessed LAT data.}